OpenFolf/project-report-vuepress/docs/introduction/README.md

 ## openFOLF

-This report describes the final project for a BSc in computer science from Reykjavik University.
+This report describes the final project for a BSc in computer science from _Reykjavik University_.
 The goal was to create a _Progressive Web App_ that disc golf players can use while they play, to enhance their experience.
 The application was named **openFOLF** (in this report from now on referred to as the _application_).

 ## The problem